quintalwebsolutions/quintal-oss/packages/monads/README.md

 # Monads

+A collection of monads (e.g. Result, Option) for TypeScript, mostly inspired by [the Rust programming language](https://doc.rust-lang.org/std/result/).

 ## Result

-A TypeScript error handling paradigm using a `Result` monad, inspired by [the Rust programming language](https://doc.rust-lang.org/std/result/).
+A TypeScript error handling paradigm using a `Result` monad.

 The type `Result<T, E>` is used for returning and propagating errors.
 It has the following variants: